dannielb/url-image-crawler/README.md

 ## Improvement points
 > some improvements that can be done with more time.

 - Add Elixir in the docker-compose.yml, making all the project runnable via Docker.
-- Add validation checks to ensure that all returned images and links are valid
+- Add validation checks to ensure that all returned images and links are valid.
+- Add edge case tests to the [splash_test](https://github.com/dannielb/url-image-crawler/blob/main/test/url_image_crawler/splash_test.exs) and [client_test](https://github.com/dannielb/url-image-crawler/blob/main/test/url_image_crawler/splash/client_test.exs) modules.
 - The current Splash rendering configurations may not be the best fit for all projects.
 Depending on the specific use case, It may need to adjust the configurations for optimal performance, These are the current configuration:
   - `wait`: waits at least 5.5 seconds to get the pages results
-  - `render_all`: extend the viewport to include the whole webpage (possibly very tall) before rendering
+  - `render_all`: extend the viewport to include the whole webpage (possibly very tall) before rendering.